-NCC does not generally permit developers to prepare detailed design, or construct works on the public highway that include traffic signals the Strategic Route Hierarchy, or on other areas of the highway that involves complex engineering solutions and/ or difficult traffic and pedestrian management.
+The CC does not permit developers to prepare detailed design, or construct works on the public highway that include traffic signals.
 Such schemes would require a Highway Authority Design and Build Agreement (HADBA).

-Where improvements are to be carried-out on roads forming part of the Strategic Route Hierarchy (SRH), if the works are not considered to be complex, NCC may permit the developer to prepare the detailed design and/or carry out the works.
+Where improvements are to be carried-out on roads forming part of the Strategic Route Hierarchy (SRH), if the works are not considered to be complex, the CC may permit the developer to prepare the detailed design and/or carry out the works.
 Each proposal will be considered on an individual basis.

-For these purposes the SRH is defined as all Principal and Major Route Network roads, certain Main Distributor roads together with those roads defined under the New Roads and Street Works Act as 'Traffic Sensitive', 'Street with Special Engineering Difficulty' or 'Protected Street'.
+For these purposes the SRH is defined as all Principal and certain Main Distributor roads together with those roads defined under the New Roads and Street Works Act as 'Traffic Sensitive', 'Street with Special Engineering Difficulty' or 'Protected Street'.